hamsterksu/Android-AnnotatedSQL/README.md

 To build api jar only please use buil-api.xml

+To use with ant you shoudl add plugin to classpath only:

+`ant clean release -cp ../com.annotatedsql.AnnotatedSQL_1.0.12.jar`

 We suppport the following annotations: **@Autoincrement**, **@Column**, **@From**, **@Index**, **@Join**, **@NotNull**, **@PrimaryKey**, **@Schema**, **@SimpleView**, **@Table**

 ###Top level annotation: